drpresq/cacsupport/README.md

 ---

-#### A collection of Linux shell scripts for integrating DoD CAC PIV Support into:
+#### A collection of Linux shell scripts for integrating DoD CAC PIV Support:

-* OpenSC PIV II Smartcard Middleware (linux-cacsupport-middleware.sh)
+* OpenSC PIV II Smartcard Support for Firefox and Chromium-based web browsers (linux-cacsupport-setup.sh)
-* DoD Root Certificates (linux-cacsupport-certificates.sh)
+* Enable the use of your PIV II Smartcard-based user certificates as SSH keys (linux-cacsupport-ssh.sh)

 #### Instructions for expanding CAC usage in Windows: